yuegao04/docs/docs/deploy/replication.md

 > Note:
 > - If the cluster can perform ACME challenges at the Ingress Controller level via CertManager, please refer to "Using TLS Termination".

 You can use Let's Encrypt service to perform the challenges.
 After successful challenges, Let's Encrypt issues a 90-day HTTPs service certificate (chain).
-The renewal of this certificate (chain) is performed by Seal automatically.
+The renewal of this certificate (chain) is performed by Walrus automatically.

 > Prerequisites:
 > - The cluster should support the LoadBalancer type of Service.
-> - Provide a domain name, for example, `seal.mydomain.com`.
+> - Provide a domain name, for example, `walrus.mydomain.com`.

 1. Use Kubectl Apply to add a LoadBalancer type of Service.